Preparation for Alpine Ascents 3-Day Mount Rainier Climbs

 AT A MINIMUM

-You must be able to reach Camp Muir from the Paradise parking lot in 6 hours (includes 1 hour of break time).
+You must be able to reach Camp Muir from the Paradise parking lot in 5 hours (includes 1 hour of break time).
+Please note this time may be shortened depending on weather conditions.

 AT A MINIMUM